 “Well, if this pattern holds up, you won’t have to worry about that any more.
 It might take you a bit to convince a journal to pay attention, but their boards aren’t stupid enough to ignore something like this.
 I’d be surprised if you don’t get your Researcher license from this.”

 Red smiles as he studies the graph.
 It’s been a rough couple weeks, all things considered.
 He’s still not sleeping well, and he spends a lot of time lying in bed with Pichu when he should be working on his paper, or facilitating the sale of the abra.
 Without Ayane’s psychic lessons, or Blue dragging him to secret training sessions for his shinx, Red would probably have spent most of his week in his room.
 But aside from watching Blue’s victory (and getting swept up in the crowd’s excitement again), the major bright spot has been seeing the data slowly accumulate and form a pattern.
 As long as his research is moving forward, he feels like he’s being productive.

 Bill finishes off his soda and gets up to grab another one.
 He brings an extra for Red this time, who takes it and pops the tab for a long gulp.
 “Ahh, thanks.”
 Pichu stirs against his neck, then crawls over his collar and down his arm, nose sniffing at the can.
 “And thanks again for all your help,” Red says as he tilts the can just enough for some of the sugary liquid to spill into the inner rim.
-He rotates the can so it rolls away from the opening, then lets her lap at it.
+He rotates the can so it rolls away from the opening, then lets his pokemon lap at it.
 “I owe you big time.”

 “Right,” Bill says, waving the display on the wall away and reaching into his pocket.
 “About that.”